What is Sedimentation Tank? its 5 Types, Advantages & Disadvantages

 - Radial Flow Circular Tank:

-By scrapper which continuously moves around the floor at very small velocity, the sludge is removed and the maximum velocity of the raking arm does not exceed 4.5 m/hr.
+By scrapper which continuously moves around the floor at a very small velocity, the sludge is removed and the maximum velocity of the raking arm does not exceed 4.5 m/hr.

 - Circumferential Flow Circular Tank: